diaakhateeb/ALTENChallenge/README.md

  3. Bind result to user interface.
  4. Auto signaling command would be fired the minute after.

- **1.** Query Vehicles with signal status checking command.
- **2.** Wait for Vehicles to reply their statuses (On/Off).
- **3.** Bind result to user interface.
- **4.** Auto signaling command would be fired the minute after.

 From the ***technical perspective***, a workflow would be as follow:
-**1.** Based on user direction, Angular UI calls core TypeScript API services.
+1. Based on user direction, Angular UI calls core TypeScript API services.
-**2.** Such services create Ajax requests to WebAPi Restful services controllers.
+2. Such services create Ajax requests to WebAPi Restful services controllers.
-**3.** The WebAPi services use repository objects to call proper backend microservices to perform CRUD operations for Customer, Vehicles and Vehicles pinging transactions in addition to creating scheduler to send signal/receive status of vehicles (RabbitMQ Event Bus).
+3. The WebAPi services use repository objects to call proper backend microservices to perform CRUD operations for Customer, Vehicles and Vehicles pinging transactions in addition to creating scheduler to send signal/receive status of vehicles (RabbitMQ Event Bus).

 ### Unit Testing:
 Every solution component has unit testing project: